Skip to main content

 Earning professional certifications in cloud computing is another important step toward working in the field.

-AWS, for example, offers an entry-level Cloud Practitioner certificate and the more advanced AWS Certified Solutions Architect (CSA) - Associate and AWS CSA - Professional certificates.
+AWS, for example, offers an entry-level Cloud Practitioner certificate and the more advanced AWS Certified Solutions Architect (CSA) certificate.

 Additional certifications from AWS, Microsoft and Google focus on other more advanced skills, including cloud architecture, cloud development, systems administration, cloud security and machine learning.